-Dr. Exteriors can offer a COMPLETE repair package (at the discretion of your insurance company) without you having to deal with your insurance company.
+Dr. Exteriors can offer a COMPLETE Omaha storm damage repair package (at the discretion of your insurance company) without you having to deal with your insurance company.
 We take care of all of the red tape and obtain permits, etc. All work will be performed in accordance with all state and local laws.
 Let us help you make things easier.

 We have successfully completed hundreds of Omaha storm restoration and home hail damage repairs and we have the know-how needed to work on your behalf.
 At Dr. Exteriors, we have extensive experience in working with insurance companies to replace your storm damaged roof, siding, windows, gutters and more.
 Plus, we can handle any type of storm restoration or home hail damage repair in Omaha.
-Contact us today in Omaha for a free estimate!
+Contact us today in the Omaha area for a free estimate!

 Storm Damage: FAQ